Juni4567/gamier-gatsby-starter/src/pages/blog/photoswipe-and-slick-gallery-with-a-nice-lightbox.md

   - photoswipe
   - javascript
   - slick carousel
-meta_title: Photoswipe and Slick gallery with a nice lightbox  - Gamier
+meta_title: Photoswipe and Slick gallery to make a nice gallery Lightbox  - Gamier
 meta_description: >-
   Slick image gallery with lightbox functionality.
 This carousel has a grid of clickable thumbnails.
-Click on any thumbnail to open the image in a Lightbox(full screen)
+Click on any thumbnail to open the image in a Lightbox.
 ---
 A few days ago I found a client who was asking me to create a gallery with lightbox.
 He required a gallery that has the ability to have multiple rows and is a carousel with clickable thumbnails; that when clicked opens in a light box(full screen).
 There are really nice plugins that can be used to convert an ordinary list of images into a nice carousel.
 I am talking about using own carousel or bootstrap’s default carousel. but that does not solve the problem of showing thumbnails that can be clicked or I would say they have no image light box that can show the bigger version of the thumb.
 After having a search I found slick slider that has the ability to make as many rows in the carousel as you want.
 After that I had to find another plugin that can convert my thumbnails into clickable thumbs that opens a Lightbox.
 I looked in google again and found PhotoSwipe.
 I kept looking and ended up with PhotoSwipe and Slick gallery having all the features my client needed.
 I, Without any delay would like to show how I made this nice gallery with Lightbox by combining PhotoSwipe and slick together.

-Feel free to take a quick look at the [demo](http://juni4567.github.io/slick-photoswipe/) before continuing with the tutorial.
-Also, you can find the [finished code on GitHub](https://github.com/Juni4567/Slick-photoswipe).
+Feel free to take a quick look at the <a href="http://juni4567.github.io/slick-photoswipe/" target="_blank">demo</a> before continuing with the tutorial.
+Also, you can find the <a href="https://github.com/Juni4567/Slick-photoswipe" target="_blank">finished code on GitHub</a>.

 ![Demo Photoswipe and Slick gallery lightbox](/img/slick-photoswipe-gallery-demo.gif)

-## 1. The very first thing you need to do is download PhotoSwipe and Slick
+## 1. Download PhotoSwipe and Slick

 * You can download slick from their git repository or simply click [this link](https://github.com/dimsemenov/photoswipe).
-* If you did not find PhotoSwipe here is their git repository URL
+* If you did not find PhotoSwipe here is their [git repository URL](https://github.com/dimsemenov/PhotoSwipe)

-## 2. Create the basic files for your gallery
+## 2. Create the necessary files for your gallery

-Now that you have downloaded both of the plugins you need create a folder( a project) where you will want to use these two plugins. the following is the folder structure you need to adapt.
+Following is the folder structure you need for the gallery:

-* Create a folder and name it whatever you want
+* Create a new folder
-* Inside the folder paste your downloaded folders PhotoSwipe and slick
+* Paste the downloaded folders PhotoSwipe and
-* Create an index.html and basic html markup structure into it (if you are using sublime text it’s easy to create a basic markup structure in sublime text.
-Press (shift+1) and then press tab button.)
-* In your `index.html` include the required file for the plugins e.g. (`photoswipe.css` and `photoswipe/default-skin/default-skin.css`) and (`slick.css` and `slick-theme.css`)
+* Create `styles.css` and `scripts.js`.
-* Create a `scripts.js` file a `styles.css` file and include them in your `index.html`
+* Create `index.html` and copy the following code in it:

-If you are unsure about your html and have done the 2 step successfully(created file structure as demonstrated in the image) then you can simply copy the following code and follow along.

 ```
 <!DOCTYPE html>